holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 ### Changing States of DHT Content

-A Holochain DHT exhibits a logical monotonicity[^calm-theorem]; it is an accumulation of operations over time.
+As a simple accumulation of data (DHT operations) attached to their respective basis addresses, a Holochain DHT exhibits a logical monotonicity[^calm-theorem].
 The natural consequence of this property is that any two peers who receive the same set of DHT operations will arrive at the same database state without need of a coordination protocol.

 [^calm-theorem]: [Keeping CALM: When Distributed Consistency is Easy](https://arxiv.org/abs/1901.01930), Joseph M Hellerstein and Peter Alvaro.

+While the monotonic accumulation of operations is the most fundamental truth about the nature of DHT data, it is nevertheless important for the goal of ensuring Holochain's fitness for application development that we give the operations further meaning.
+This happens at two levels:

+* **Data and metadata**: The immediate result of applying an operation to a basis address is that data or metadata is now available for querying at that basis address.
+This takes the form of:
+    * A record as primary data,
+    * An entry and its set of creation actions as primary data, presented as the Cartesian product $\{e\} \times \{h_1, \dots, h_n\}$,
+    * Record updates and deletes as metadata,
+    * Link creations and deletions as metadata,
+    * Agent activity as a tree of metadata,
+    * Validation status as metadata, and
+    * Warrants as metadata.
+* **CRUD**: The total set of metadata on a basis address can always be accessed and interpreted as the application developer sees fit (see `get_details` in the DHT Data Retrieval section of this appendix), but certain opinionated interpretations of that set are useful to provide as defaults[^crdt-like]:
+    * The set difference between all record creates/updates and deletes that refer to them can be accessed as a "tombstone" set that yields the list of non-deleted records, the liveness of an entry or record, or the earliest live non-deleted record for an entry (see `get` in the DHT Data Retrieval section).
+    * The set difference between all link creates and link deletes that refer to them can be accessed as a tombstone set that yields the list of non-deleted links (see `get_links` in the DHT Data Retrieval section).

+[^crdt-like]: While this interpretation indicates that the set of metadata can be validly seen as operations in a simple operation-based [conflict-free replicated data type (CRDT)](https://crdt.tech), we have chosen not to use this term in order to avoid overlaying of preconceptions formed by more capable CRDTs.

 #### Validation and Liveness on the DHT